 - The biggest drawback, as we’ve already covered above, is that this watch is not ISO certified for depth.
 As we stated, ISO certified watches are guaranteed to perform to depth since every single watch is tested before hitting the market.
 This doesn’t mean that these watches will not perform to death.
 Simply, that the chances of an individual watch in the batch failing are slightly higher.
 It is still a good choice overall.

-- Sports Watch with Swiss made quartz movement
+- Mens Watch with Swiss Made Quartz Movement

 Pantor is another newcomer when it comes to manufacturing watches.
 There isn’t too much history for this company yet.
 It was founded by a dive enthusiast who also had a penchant for making watches.
 But, one thing is for certain, they are doing something right.
 Their watches are consistently best-sellers across various platforms and they always come highly reviewed.
 They’ve taken on the dive watch manufacturing industry and seem to have courted over quite a few divers to their purpose-built watches.
 Their Pantor Nautilius 515 is their answer to the classic Seiko Turtle, at half the price.

 - This watch is designed specifically for divers.
 Too many modern dive watches are designed for fashion first and diving second, if at all.
 Dive watches have become a fashion statement with many high-level celebrities sporting them.
 Pantor has focused its efforts on dive watches meant for diving.
 This comes through in the material and design which is resistant to corrosion and durable to depths of up to 200m (660ft).

 - The face of the watch is easy to see.
 The lumination is quite bright making this easy to use even in dark environments such as caves or wreck sites.
 The numbers around the bezel are large and contrast well with white numbers against a black background.
 This should be easy to see for the average diver without having to strain or focus too much.